-The essence of criminal liability is a legal principle that governs that individuals or entities that commit criminal acts must be held accountable for their actions under the law and may be subject to appropriate sanctions or penalties.
-The problem that often arises in society is the perpetrators of criminal acts who are malingering during examinations both medically and legally.
-So that the formulation of offenses in the provisions of Article 44 of the WvS Criminal Code is not appropriate, does not provide legal protection to victims and is not in accordance with the progressive legal theory proposed by Prof. Satjipto Rahardjo.
+In fact, Article 44 of the WvS Criminal Code does not meet the legal needs of the community that exists today and is not in accordance with the progressive legal theory proposed by Prof. Satjipto Rahardjo.
 Therefore, a criminal law reform is needed, especially in ODGJ criminal liability which has been regulated in Article 38 juncto Article 39 of the National Criminal Code, where the rule of law is more appropriate, and has been oriented towards the theory of dignified justice, which has been proposed by Prof. Teguh Prasetyo, because it has provided legal protection for victims, perpetrators, and directly affected communities.
-Actually, relevant law enforcement officials such as the